johnros/johnros.github.com/quotes.md

 - Man is the most insane species.
 He worships an invisible God and destroys a visible Nature.
 Unaware that this Nature he’s destroying is this God he’s worshiping -- Hubert Reeves

+- ... the best reason to learn history: not in order to predict the future, but to free yourself of the past and imagine alternative destinies-- Yuval Noah-Harari

 ## Work